osama-dev255/osamaqoder/GITHUB_DEPLOYMENT.md

    - Source: Select "GitHub Actions"
 5. Click "Save"

+### Setting Main as Default Branch

+To set "main" as the default branch:

+1. Go to your GitHub repository: https://github.com/osama-dev255/osamaqoder
+2. Click on "Settings" tab
+3. Under "Default branch" section:
+   - Click the "Switch to another branch" button
+   - Select "main" from the dropdown
+   - Click "Update"

 ### Triggering Deployment

 The deployment will automatically trigger when:
-- You push changes to the `master` branch
+- You push changes to the `main` branch
 - You manually run the workflow from the Actions tab

 ### Checking Deployment Status